apache/hudi/website/versioned_docs/version-0.13.1/procedures.md

 ### repair_deduplicate

 Repair deduplicate records for a hudi table.
+The job dedupliates the data in the duplicated_partition_path and writes it into repaired_output_path.
+In the end of the job, the data in repaired_output_path is copied into the original path (duplicated_partition_path).

 **Input**